aaico/aaico-voice-processing-challenge-2024/README.md

 **Implementation**

 Our alternative solution is encapsulated within the `aaico_voice_processing_challenge.py` file in the Speech-to-text folder.
 In the real-time scenario, frames are processed in batches of 50.
 Every batch of 50 frames undergoes transcription.
-If the transcription contains the word "GALACTIC," the frames in the batch are retroactively labeled as Class 0; otherwise, they are labeled as Class 1.
+If the transcription contains the word "GALACTIC", "OXYGEN", "TEMPERATURE" OR "BATTERY", the frames in the batch are retroactively labeled as Class 0; otherwise, they are labeled as Class 1.

 **Performance**

-The solution achieves an accuracy score of 0.81 when evaluated solely on accuracy metrics.
-However, when considering the time restriction (<50ms per sample), the performance decreases significantly to a score of 0.16.
+The solution achieves a score of **0.88** when evaluated solely on accuracy metrics (unintentional broadcast and lost communication).
+However, when considering the time restriction (<50ms per sample), the performance decreases significantly to a score of 0.014.
 As such, while this approach provides accurate labeling, it does not fulfill the real-time processing requirement and is thus presented as an alternate approach rather than our main solution for the Hackathon problem.

 ### Submission Deadline